EchterAlsFake/PHUB/docs/source/features/search.rst

 Using different Query types
 ---------------------------

-There can be different subclasses of :py:class:`phub.Query`, which have their own usage.
+There can be different subclasses of :py:class:`.Query`, which have their own usage.
 For exemple:

 .. list-table:: Query types